neocotic/convert-svg/packages/convert-svg-core/README.md

 module.exports = new API(new MyFormatProvider());
 ```

-Configure this in your `package.json` file and you're API is ready!
+Configure this in your `package.json` file and your API is ready!

 ### CLI